Commissioner Kent Abernathy says he's working with state lawmakers to begin fixing problems within the BMV.

 BMV's excise tax refund will affect all Indiana counties, but only three percent of motorists.

 Hoosiers must register their mopeds with the Bureau of Motor Vehicles beginning January 2nd.

-The suit alleges the Indiana Bureau of Motor Vehicles overcharged Hoosiers for their driver's licenses.
+The Bureau of Motor Vehicles overcharged more than 5 million Hoosiers for their vehicle registrations.